How to use a Docker file to create a Docker image

-A Dockerfile is a script that contains a series of instructions that tell Docker how to build an image.
-These instructions specify the base image, copy files, set environment variables, and run commands inside the container.
-When Docker processes a Dockerfile, it creates a new image based on those instructions.
+A Dockerfile is a script that contains a series of instructions telling Docker how to build an image.
+These instructions define the base image, copy files, set environment variables, and execute commands in the container.
+When Docker processes a Dockerfile, it creates a new image based on these instructions.

 The basic workflow looks like this: